Justification of Red List Category

-It inhabits understorey in deciduous, semi-deciduous and moist evergreen forest, at 150-1,350 m, occasionally to 1,800 m (Pople et al. 1997).
+It inhabits understorey in deciduous, semi-deciduous and moist evergreen forest and woodland at 150-1,350 m, occasionally to 1,800 m, along the slopes and outlying ridges of the western Andes (Pople et al. 1997, Ridgely and Greenfield 2001, Miller 2020).
 It persists in secondary woodland and forest edge, occasionally even narrow woodland strips along watercourses and disturbed scrub near forest (Ridgely and Tudor 1994), but viable populations cannot persist in severely degraded habitats (J. Freile in litt.
-2008).
-It may undertake seasonal elevational movements.
+2008, Miller et al. 2012).
+The species may undertake seasonal elevational movements.
 It is insectivorous, and characteristically forages on the forest floor or in dense vine-tangles, tossing dead leaves and twigs and probing leaf clusters.
 It is usually seen alone or in pairs.
 It nests at the end of a c.1 m-long burrow in an earth bank, principally during the wet season, in January-May (Miller et al. 2012, Remsen et al. 2016).

-Below 900 m, the rate of deforestation in west Ecuador in 1958-1988 was 57% per decade (Dodson and Gentry 1991).
-Significant habitat loss is ongoing, and will soon remove almost all remaining lowland forest.
+The most severe threat to the species is the loss and degradation of its habitat.
+Below 900 m in western Ecuador, deforestation rates amounted to 57% per decade between the 1950s and 1980s (Dodson and Gentry 1991).
+Habitat loss is now ongoing at a lower level (Global Forest Watch 2020).
 Disturbance and degradation through heavy grazing by goats and cattle also pose a significant threat to the understorey of deciduous forests.
 Even protected areas are affected by illegal settlement and deforestation, livestock-grazing and habitat clearance by people seeking land rights.
 The propensity of this species to nest in banks causes many nests to be built along road-cuts.
 Even in protected areas (such as Jorupe Reserve), traffic along such roads may cause disturbance to active nests.
 If road-cuts act as an artificial sink-habitat for nesting, they may pose a threat to populations which otherwise have suitable habitat nearby (H. F. Greeney in litt.
 2012).
 Of the two nests that have been found, both were infested by parasitic Philornis dipteran larvae (Miller et al. 2012).

 Conservation Actions Underway

-Significant populations occur in three protected areas, Machalilla National Park and Cerro Blanco Protection Forest, Ecuador, and Tumbes Reserved Zone, Peru (Best and Kessler 1995) and it was recently discovered in the Laquipampa Reserved Zone, in east Lambayeque (J. Flanagan in litt.
-2001).
-It also occurs in the large (>45,000 ha) Manglares-Churute Ecological Reserve, and the smaller Loma Alta Communal Reserve, Tumbesia-La Ceiba Natural Reserve, the Jatumpamba-Jorupe Protected Forest (J. Freile in litt.
-2008) and Fundación Jocotoco's Jorupe Reserve (Miller et al. 2012, Athanas and Greenfield 2016).
-The 776 km2 partially forested Chongón-Colonche Protection Forest forms the nucleus of a reforestation project (E. Horstmann in litt.
+Significant populations occur in protected areas: Machalilla National Park, Cerro Blanco Protection Forest, Manglares-Churute Ecological Reserve , Loma Alta Communal Reserve, Tumbesia-La Ceiba Natural Reserve, Jatumpamba-Jorupe Protected Forest and Jorupe Reserve (Ecuador), Tumbes Reserved Zone and Laquipampa Reserved Zone (Peru) (Best and Kessler 1995, J. Flanagan in litt.
+2001, Miller et al. 2012, Athanas and Greenfield 2016).
+The 776 km2 partially forested Chongón-Colonche Protection Forest forms the nucleus of a reforestation project (E. Horstman in litt.
 2000), and may support the species.

 21 cm.
 Large and brightly patterned furnariid.
 Largely orange-rufous upperparts, with brownish-olive back.
 Pale orange-rufous throat, with rest of underparts pale brownish-grey.
 Long bill and orange-brown iris.
 Voice Metallic, staccato tok-tok-tok... is most common vocalisation.